-Any acupuncture or Oriental medicine (AOM) higher education school or program which is pre-accredited or accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) is eligible to become a Council member.
-Over fifty accredited AOM programs and colleges across the country are currently members.
+Any acupuncture or herbal medicine school or program which is pre-accredited or accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) is eligible to become a Council member.
+Over fifty accredited programs and colleges across the country are currently members.
 If you are interested in applying for membership, please contact the Council's national office.

 The Council is dedicated to its members, offering programs and services to benefit both large and small member colleges.
 The plethora of complimentary programs and services below are provided for the cost of annual dues.
 There are no additional fees (e.g. conference registration, job posting) and no limit to the number of representatives that can access Council programs and services.

 The Council serves as the voice of all member colleges, advocating on issues of vital importance to advance the quality of AOM education.
 Council leadership works closely with officials from the NCCAOM and ACAOM.to represent members’ interests and concerns on a myriad of topics including standards, degree programs and certification testing administrative changes.

 In addition, Council leaders engage regularly with other national organizations to forward the acupuncture & herbal medicine profession.
 Affiliations include the American Society of Acupuncturists (ASA), Academic Consortium for Complementary and Alternative Health Care (ACCAHC), National Association of Advisors for the Health Care Professions (NAAHP), Society for Acupuncture Research (SAR) and Shen Nong Society.

 The Council hosts two member conferences in cities across the country.
 The conferences offer valuable opportunities for attendees from member colleges to reconnect and make new connections.
 Committee and educational sessions that fill the conference schedule address timely issues that impact member colleges and the profession.